Courtesy of Marriott International

 If your information was compromised, there is a good chance you will get an email notification if Marriott has an up-to-date email address for you.
 Marriott said that it had begun sending emails to affected guests on Friday, and that it would continue to do so on a rolling basis.

-According to Marriott, information taken from approximately 327 million of the 500 million impacted guests included some combination of their name, mailing address, phone number, email address, passport number, Starwood Preferred Guest account information, date of birth, credit card numbers, and credit card expiration dates.
+Marriott initially believed that information was taken from approximately 327 million of the 500 million impacted guests included some combination of their name, mailing address, phone number, email address, passport number, Starwood Preferred Guest account information, date of birth, credit card numbers, and credit card expiration dates.

 For the remaining guests, the information taken was limited to their name and sometimes other data such as their mailing address or email address.